Public Safety/Court Related Programs

 Offered twice per month alternating Saturdays and Sundays.

-A one day alcohol and drug education and intervention class for young adults, between the ages of 18-20, UDP strives to arrest risky behavior especially (but not limited to) those charged with offenses such as underage alcohol possession, alcohol consumption, open container, false ID, attempt to purchase, and some misdemeanor marijuana and paraphernalia possession charges.
+This one-day alcohol and drug education and intervention class strives to reduce or eliminate risky behavior among young adults (18-20).
+It is designed especially for (but not limited to) those charged with underage alcohol possession, alcohol consumption, open container, false ID, attempt to purchase and misdemeanor marijuana and paraphernalia possession.

 Offered once per month alternating Saturdays and Sundays.

-The JUDP is specially designed for youth who have alcohol/drug related misdemeanors, school disciplinary offenses or who are at risk for alcohol/drug use or abuse.
+This one-day class is designed for youth with alcohol/drug related misdemeanors, school disciplinary offenses or those at risk for alcohol/drug use or abuse.

-JUDP includes current, reality-based alcohol/other drug education while engaging youth to reduce high-risk choices and behavior; and develop Individual Action Plans to Succeed.
-We aim to create more ways to prevent alcohol or drug abuse so parents and caregivers also are brought into the process.
-JUDP taps into our successful Underage Drinking Program and draws from the same core international prevention and education curriculum.
+Students learn current, reality-based alcohol/other drug facts and are challenged to reduce high-risk choices and behaviors while also creating individual success plans.
+Parents and caregivers also are brought into the process.
+JUDP draws from the same core international prevention and education curriculum as our successful Underage Drinking Program.
 Additional services are available as needed.

 Offered every other month.

-Youth charged with OVI, Hit Skip, Drag Racing or other infractions involving alcohol/drugs and a vehicle attend our targeted MYDI program, which meets the standards set by area traffic courts.
+Youth charged with OVI, Hit Skip, Drag Racing or other infractions involving alcohol/drugs and a vehicle attend Maryhaven’s targeted YDI program, which meets the standards set by area traffic courts.
 This class can also be taken without a court order as a suggested prevention effort to reduce traffic fatalities, the leading cause of death for this age group.
-MYDI includes group processing, victim impact components, self-assessment/screening tools and the creation of an Individual Action Plan to Succeed.
+Students learn victim impacts, self-assessment/screening tools and create a personal Individual Action Plan.